 Q: Where are you from?

-A: I was born in Branford, CT and still live here with my wife Rachel, also from Branford, and our two children Stacia (10) and Silas (7.5).
+A: I was born in Branford, CT and still live here with my wife Rachel, also from Branford, and our two children Stacia and Silas.
 We live in the house my mom grew up, which is really great!
 My kids are the 4th generation of my family to live in our house.
-I have many childhood memories of running around in the yard and picking tomatoes in my grandfather’s garden which I have replanted each year since we bought the house from my aunt and uncle 11 years ago.
+I have many childhood memories of running around in the yard and picking tomatoes in my grandfather’s garden which I have replanted each year since we bought the house from my aunt and uncle in 2005.

 Q: What do you like most about your job?